 Business activities: Women in group-lending villages were 9 percentage points more likely to own an enterprise from a 39 percent level of female entrepreneurship in the comparison group, and this impact was even larger for less educated women, who were 31 percentage points more likely to own an enterprise.
 Individual loans had no significant effect on women creating businesses of their own.

-Impacts on consumption: Access to group loans led to more and healthier food consumption, while individual loans had no effect.
-Food consumption increased by 14 percent in households in group-lending villages, and they were also significantly more likely to increase their consumption of milk, bread, and nonalcoholic beverages than comparison households.
+Household consumption: Access to group loans led to more and healthier food consumption, while individual loans had no effect.
+Food consumption increased by 14 percent in households in group-lending villages, and households were also significantly more likely to increase their consumption of milk, bread, and nonalcoholic beverages.

 Repayment rates: Both individual and group loans resulted in similar repayment rates, providing evidence against the hypothesis that microcredit repayment rates are high primarily because of public weekly repayment meetings.
 Collateral was used to guarantee the vast majority of loans, which may also have contributed to their high repayment rates.